 Walking sticks vary considerably in size according to their species.
-They average only a couple of inches in length, but the largest species, Phoebaetictus Kirby, can reach an impressive 21 inches in length.
-That species lives in Borneo.
-In contrast, North America is home to the smallest species of walking stick, the Timema cristinea, which barely grows to a half inch or 11.6 millimeters long.
+They average only a couple of inches in length, but the largest species, Phoebaetictus Kirby — native to Borneo — can reach an impressive 21 inches in length.
+In contrast, North America is home to the smallest species of walking stick, the Timema cristinea, which barely grows to a half inch long.

 All walking sticks are herbivores.
 One of the reasons that they look like sticks is so they can graze on the leaves of their preferred trees in peace.
-Because they are able to break down hard-to-digest leaves, both their bodies and their droppings are important food sources for other animals.
+They are an important food source for other animals — some of which eat them, while others eat their droppings, which come from their hardy digestive tract's ability to break down certain tough leaves.
 According to the San Diego Zoo, other insects prefer eating the droppings, while birds, bats, reptiles, spiders and small mammals enjoy a walking stick adult as a meal.

-Walking sticks are egg-laying insects.
-A female averages a few hundred eggs in her lifetime (which is up to three years in captivity).
-Although some species still use male-female mating to create fertilized eggs, many species are parthenogenetic with female-only populations-- they reproduce without the involvement of males.
+Like all insects, walking stick bugs lay eggs to bring in new generations.
+A female of the species averages a few hundred eggs in her lifetime, which is up to three years in captivity.
+Although some species still use male-female mating to create fertilized eggs, many species are parthenogenetic with female-only populations — they reproduce without the involvement of males.
 Some species use both sexual and parthenogenetic means to make fertile eggs.

-Although there are walking sticks available in the pet trade, there may be local laws in your area that make owning a walking stick as a pet illegal.
+Although walking stick bugs are available in the pet trade, there are laws in some areas that forbid owning these insects as pets.
 Also, National Geographic notes that it is unknown if harvesting walking sticks from the wild is causing an adverse effect on wild populations.
 John Locke of the University of Alberta warns that walking stick pets that escape into the wild can cause havoc in local environments.